bbartling/diy-bacnet-server/README.md

 - **Units**: Optional.
 Matches BACnet `EngineeringUnits`; defaults to `noUnits` if blank.
 - **Commandable**: Use `Y` for writeable points (`AV`/`BV` with priority array support), or `N` for read-only.

-* TODO: For `AV` implement another column for COV values.
-Currently the app is hard coded on AV only for COV settings of `covIncrement=1.0`.
 ---

 ## ⚙️ Example Use Cases